awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 1. Upgraded the `pg_hint_plan` extension to version 1\.3\.5\.

-For information on extensions and modules, see [PostgreSQL version 10\.x extensions and modules supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.101x)\.
+For information on all extensions, see [PostgreSQL version 10\.x extensions supported on Amazon RDS](#PostgreSQL.Concepts.General.FeatureSupport.Extensions.101x)\.

 ##### PostgreSQL version 10\.12 on Amazon RDS<a name="PostgreSQL.Concepts.General.version1012"></a>